chtheolo/nodejs-assignment/README.md

 ### Tests

 Running tests is crucial for software development.
 Tests are never enough!!!
 For the purposes of this project, I have tested the
 REST api and the Websocket api.
-I have implemented test for the enpoints serving our api by using mocha & chai framework, validating the responses, status codes and size of responses.
+I have implemented test for the enpoints served by our api with the use of mocha & chai framework, validating the responses, status codes and size of responses.
 These tests run in docker containers, in different db, without affecting our production or development modes.